hyperledger/besu-docs/docs/Concepts/Privacy/Onchain-PrivacyGroups.md

 # Onchain Privacy Groups

 Onchain privacy groups use smart contracts to store and maintain the group membership.
-Onchain privacy groups can have their membership updated.
-That is, you can add and remove members when using onchain privacy groups.
+You can add and remove members to and from onchain privacy groups.

 !!! important
     Onchain privacy groups are an early access feature in v1.4.
 Do not use in production networks.